blazium-engine/blazium-docs/tutorials/shaders/your_first_shader/your_first_2d_shader.rst

 as it is the easiest CanvasItem to start drawing with.

 In the Inspector, click beside "Texture" where it says "[empty]" and select "Load", then select "icon.svg".
-For new projects, this is the Godot icon.
+For new projects, this is the Blazium icon.
 You should now see the icon in the viewport.

 Next, look down in the Inspector, under the CanvasItem section, click beside